 6. Exercise When You Can

 I hope these tips have helped, they are the basics of what you can do to live a healthier lifestyle when working nights.
 You have to adjust them to suit your individual needs but remember the most important thing is to eat adequate meals, eat wholesome foods and get enough sleep.
 Exercise when you can, my guides are perfect because they are only 28 minutes long so you can bust them out before you start work.
 Stay away from the junk food!
-It is easy but it is also a killer, it will make you feel lethargic, grumpy and your blood sugar levels will be irregular.
+It is easy but it is also a killer, it can make you feel lethargic, grumpy and your blood sugar levels may be irregular.